openworm/openworm_docs/intro.rst

 Then, please check out a `recent orientation overview <https://www.youtube.com/watch?v=C12d11z8OIo>`_, and browse
 :ref:`our project list <projects>` to understand the different areas where work is happening.
+To put the projects in context, you will find it useful to read more about the :ref:`big picture idea of the modeling approach <modeling>` we are taking.

 If you are interested in a specific programming language, check out links to issues specifically for `python <https://github.com/openworm/OpenWorm/issues?direction=desc&labels=python&page=1&sort=comments&state=open>`_ or